wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

-# Deploying Wallarm Sidecar Proxy
+# Deploying Wallarm Sidecar

 To secure an application deployed as a Pod in a Kubernetes cluster, you can run the NGINX-based Wallarm node in front of the application as a sidecar controller.
 Wallarm sidecar controller will filter incoming traffic to the application Pod by allowing only legitimate requests and mitigating malicious ones.

-The **key features** of the Wallarm Sidecar proxy solution:
+The **key features** of the Wallarm Sidecar solution:

 * Simplifies protection of discrete microservices and their replicas and shards by providing the deployment format that is similar to applications
 * Fully compatible with any Ingress controller
 * Works stable under high loads that is usually common for the service mesh approach
 * Requires minimum service configuration to secure your apps; just add some annotations and labels for the application pod to protect it
 * Supports two modes of the Wallarm container deployment: for medium loads with the Wallarm services running in one container and for high loads with the Wallarm services split into several containers
-* Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar proxy solution consuming most of the memory
+* Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar solution consuming most of the memory

 !!! info "If you are using the earlier Wallarm Sidecar solution"
     If you are using the previous version of the Wallarm Sidecar solution, we recommend you migrate to the new one.
 With this release, we updated our Sidecar solution to leverage new Kubernetes capabilities and a wealth of customer feedback.
 The new solution does not require significant Kubernetes manifest changes, to protect an application, just deploy the chart and add labels and annotations to the pod.

-    For assistance in migrating to the Wallarm Sidecar proxy solution v2.0, please contact [Wallarm technical support](mailto:support@wallarm.com).
+    For assistance in migrating to the Wallarm Sidecar solution v2.0, please contact [Wallarm technical support](mailto:support@wallarm.com).

 ## Use cases